OSInside/kiwi/doc/source/overview.rst

 Overlay Files
    A directory structure with files and subdirectories stored as part of the Image Description.
-This directory structure is packaged as a file :file:`root.tar.gz` or stored below a directory named :file:`root`.
-The content of the directory structure is copied over the existing file system (overlayed) of the appliance root.
+This directory structure is packaged as a file :file:`root.tar.gz` or stored inside a directory named :file:`root`.
+The content of the directory structure is copied on top of the the existing file system (overlayed) of the appliance root.
-   This includes permissions and attributes as a supplement.
+   This also includes permissions and attributes as a supplement.

 KIWI
    An OS appliance builder.